Skip to main content

 #

-Processing time for KITAS Application varies by case type and current workload — always check the official Ditjen Imigrasi processing time tool, as described in the Form KITAS APPLICATION guide.
+Processing times for the KITAS Application depend on the specific case type and current workload.
+Always consult the official Ditjen Imigrasi processing time tool, as outlined in the Form KITAS APPLICATION guide.

 Why this matters